senseiwells/EssentialClient/docs/ClientMacros.md

 ## How to use clientMacros
-You must have [EssentialClient](https://github.com/senseiwells/EssentialClient) installed, then after you have booted the game you can navigate to the essential client menu where you can open your macro file (bottom right).
-You can also change your macro file name using `clientMacroFilename`, clientMacros are stored in
+You must have [EssentialClient](https://github.com/senseiwells/EssentialClient) installed, then after you have booted the game you can navigate to the essential client menu where you can open your macro file (bottom right), this will open a prompt asking you what program to open the file with, open it with NotePad, or your preferred text editor.
-`.minecraft/config/EssentialClient/Macros`
+You can also change your macro file name using `clientMacroFilename`, clientMacros are stored in `.minecraft/config/EssentialClient/Macros`

 In game, you can navigate to controls and find the Client Macro keybind which is under "EssentialClient", bind this to a key and once you press this key